Wednesday, April 25 - Saturday, April 28, 2018 | Washington, DC (Reston, VA)

 At the end of this course, you will be able to:

-- Prepare treatment plans for patients who may require hospital inpatient care or referral to emergency departments, or urgent care for acute health conditions.
+- Prepare treatment plans for patients who present to emergency departments and/or urgent care clinics.

 - Incorporate emergency plans into practice, including written protocols and necessary equipment/tools for treatment.